 In order to meet the sufficiency standard required for an investigation, the Complaint must allege facts that, it proven, would violate at least one of the above Ethics Laws.
 Put another way, if no Ethics Law is violated even if the facts alleged were true, than the Evaluator may not conduct an investigation but must instead prepare a "no cause report."
-(Sacramento Ethics Commission Procedures Section 5.2 (C)) The Evaluator considers this threshold question based only on the Complaint itself-without considering any extrinsic evidence or conducting any investigation outside of reading the Complaint.
+(Sacramento Ethics Commission Procedures Section 5.2 (C).)
+The Evaluator considers this threshold question based only on the Complaint itself-without considering any extrinsic evidence or conducting any investigation outside of reading the Complaint.
 (Id. at Section 5.2 (B).)

-In order to give the Complainant the benefit of the doubt, we reviewed the Ethics Laws, including those identified in the complaint, and conclude that none of them are implicated by the Complaint's facts.
+The "Complaint Type" at the top of the Complaint form lists 3 possible violations: City Code Chapter 4.04, and Chapters 3 and 6.E of the Council Rules of Procedure.
+(Exhibit A) But the body of the Complaint only identifies Chapter 3 of the Council Rules of Procedure as being implicated by its facts, as well as mentioning an additional City Council Resolution.
+In order to give the Complainant the benefit of the doubt, we reviewed the Ethics Laws identified in the complaint, whether or not they were actually discussed in the Complaint, and conclude that none of them are implicated by the Complaint's facts.
 Below, we address the specific provisions alleged in the Complaint.